crides/kicad-footprint-generator/scripts/Packages/Package_BGA/README.rst

     Contains a list of pad names of pads that are omitted in the generated footprint.
 For instance, to omit pads A1, B17 and J3, use: ``pad_skips: [A1, B17, J3]``.

-``checkerboard_skip``
+``staggered``
+    This option enables the generation of a staggered ball layout, where every second row or column is shifted by one-half pitch.
+Valid values are ``x`` and ``y``, where ``x`` produces a layout with staggered rows and ``y`` produces one with staggered columns.
+Staggered ball layouts usually space rows (or columns) so that every three adjacent balls form an equilateral triangle.
+When ``staggered`` and ``pitch`` are given, the pitch gives the side length of that triangle, and its height that is used for row (or column) spacing is calculated automatically.
+You can override this by manually giving both ``pitch_x`` and ``pitch_y``.

+``first_ball``
-    This option defines that every second pad should be omitted in a chekerboard pattern.
-This is used to define staggered pin layouts.
-The value of this parameter is the first (top left) pin to be skipped and can be one of A1, B1, or A2.
+    This option is used together with ``staggered`` to define staggered layouts.
+It expresses that every second pad should be omitted in a checkerboard pattern.
+The value of this parameter is the first (top left) pin to be generated and can be one of A1, B1, or A2.
 B1 and A2 produce the same result.

 ``offset_{x,y}``
     These values define an offset (in mm) that shifts the generated pad grid relative to the chip's package.
 Negative